ONEARMY/academy/docs/business/Image_Size_Guidelines.md

 Ok, these are the guidelines we believe will **help your listings to perform well on the Bazar**.

-To ensure a positive experience and performance throughout, make sure to also look at the **Profile Guidelines** and make your seller profile as informative, trustworthy and convincing as possible.
+To ensure a positive experience and performance throughout, make sure you have [set up your Seller account properly](https://community.preciousplastic.com/academy/business/Account_Setup) to make your your seller profile as informative, trustworthy and convincing as possible.

 Good luck and feel free to reach directly to us for help or if you think we’ve missed important tips on improving sellers listings.